-We call funnel or sales funnel the set of stages through which a customer passes from the moment he/she makes contact with the product or business (acquisition) until he/she makes a purchase.
+We call funnel or sales funnel the set of stages that a customer goes through from the moment he/she makes contact with the product or business (acquisition) until he/she makes a purchase.

-As you might expect, this time we will focus on the funnel for social media strategies specific to insurance.
+As expected, this time we will focus the funnel to specific social media strategies for insurance.

-You must get your customer to discover you and take the first action.
-Some interesting actions can be that they visit your profile, save your publication, decide to follow you, comment on a post…
+You must get your customer to discover you and perform the first action.
+Some interesting actions could be that they visit your profile, save your publication, decide to follow you, comment on a post…

 Among the actions you can take, our favorite is to create paid campaigns, either with your existing followers or with those who have visited or interacted with your profile.
 It can be very interesting to start trying to refer them to your website, so that they can see more in depth what you offer.